 I think we do everyone a disservice if we pretend that anti-racism is work we do just for others.
 Just like we’ve been doing everyone a disservice by living only partially true to ourselves.

-Do it because you believe that all womxn – and indeed all of humanity – deserve to live fully present and whole, starting but not ending with yourself.
+Do it because you believe that all women – and indeed all of humanity – deserve to live fully present and whole, starting but not ending with yourself.

-I’m holding a free virtual racial healing circle for white womxn who want to be allies but aren’t sure where to go from here.
+I hosted a free virtual racial healing circle for white women who want to be allies but aren’t sure where to go from here.
 This is not an anti-racist educational workshop.
-This will be a space of meditation, journaling, and introspection so that you can release some of your fears and gain clarity around how to sustainably bring anti-racist work into your life.
-You can sign up here.
-To be clear, this will not sign you up for my regular mailing list.
-This will only sign you up for information on this virtual racial healing circle (and future ones should they happen).
+This is a space of meditation, journaling, and introspection so that you can release some of your fears and gain clarity around how to sustainably bring anti-racist work into your life.
+You can sign up for the replay here.